 The CAVC is a federal court where all appeals of veterans’ claims denied at the BVA must be filed.
 Appeals of BVA decisions cannot be filed at a Federal Court in your state.
 Furthermore, unlike all VA proceedings you might have previously been a part of, CAVC proceedings are adversarial, and this proceeding will be a review of the record only.
 This means that the VA no longer has a duty under the Veteran’s Claim Assistance Act (VCAA) to assist the veteran in developing evidence and supporting his claim at the CAVC.

 Another difference that the veteran should be aware of is the fact that without the assistance of the VCAA, the CAVC proceedings will not be a trial to submit new evidence.
 With limited exceptions, the Court will only review the record, and there will not be oral testimony.
 The U.S. CAVC publishes court rules and procedures.
 Both parties are expected, in fact required, to follow the rules of practice and procedure set forth by the Court

 From our Jersey City office, we represent veterans and their appeals with expertise and genuine concern for those who have served this country.
-Contact our office for a free case evaluation.

 Please consult an attorney for advice about your individual situation.
 This site and its information is not legal advice, nor is it intended to be.
 Feel free to get in touch by electronic mail, letters or phone calls.
 Contacting us does not create an attorney-client relationship.
 Until an attorney-client relationship is established, please withhold from sending any confidential information to us.